 There are no shocks or air bubbles.
-The sole of the Romaleos 3 are extremely grippy.
-Double Velcro straps and solid lace ups allow for mid foot rigidity.
-Despite the men’s lifting shoe’s strength, the toe offers a good level of flexibility.
-However, there is absolutely no flexion in the heel, which is exactly what you want for heavy Olympic lifting, making it one of the best shoes for weightlifting available.
+The sole of the Romaleos 3 is extremely grippy.
+Double Velcro straps and solid lace-ups allow for mid foot rigidity.
+Despite the men's lifting shoe's strength, the toe offers a good level of flexibility.
+However, there is no flexion in the heel, which is what you want for heavy Olympic lifting, making it one of the best shoes for weightlifting available.

 Elastic has been added to the top of the Nike Romaleo 3 to allow the shoe to flex with the tendons of the foot during the movement of lifting.
 The flat rubber outsole is specially designed to minimize heel wear.
 The Nike Romaleo 3 weighs in at 15.8 ounces.

 Pros and Cons

 In comparison to the first Romaleos, the Romaleos 3 has enhanced toe flexibility.
 The revamped shoe is also lighter than the first one.
 It weighs 25% less than it's predecessor.
 A lot of the lighter weight has to do with the TPU Heel technology.
 This shoe provides a great deal of lateral foot stability.

 Once you set your foot position at the start of your set, it will stay there throughout.
 It will feel as if your feet are screwed into the floor.